Tyythedeveloper33/week-1-challenge/README.md

 SOFTWARE.

 ## Credits
-this was a starter code From George-Washington-University, I dont know who exactly is was but this was made off of their Starter code!
+this was a starter code From George-Washington-University, I dont know who exactly is was but this was made off of their Starter code from from support staff such Instructors, TAs, Tutors, or Learning Assistants.